Murray's Shoes has been a family tradition since 1875

 Jim, son of Del Murray, born in 1949, began working in the store at a very early age, which has been true of all the Murrays.
 Then, in 1983, Jim became a pioneer, like his great grandfather Adam, and moved west, settling in Colorado.
 After opening several stores through the Denver area, Jim opened his present store in 1991.

 Since 1971, Jim has wanted to help people with their footwear needs and foot problems.
 The new store was just that beginning.
 First Jim opened a comfort casual shoe store with shoes that offered extra support or accommodated arch supports.
 After establishing this market, he went to Northwestern University Medical School’s Prosthetic/Orthotic Center where he completed the required courses in Pedorthics.
 Jim sat for the boards and was certified as a Pedorthist by the American Board for Certification (ABC).
 As a pedorthist Jim is now able to modify and fit footwear, and custom fit foot orthosis to alleviate foot problems caused by disease, congenital defect, overuse or injury.

 The 5th Generation

-Alicia Murray, daughter of Jim Murray is the first Women in the long linage of Murrays.
-Like all of the Murray’s before her she began at a very young age.
-Coming in after school just seemed natural to her and before we all new it, she was fitting shoes.
+Alicia Murray, daughter of Jim Murray is the first women in the long lineage of Murrays.
+Like all of the Murrays before her she began at a very young age.
+Coming in after school just seemed natural to her and before we all knew it, she was fitting shoes.
 Throughout her years in college, she progressed from selling shoes to doing the buying for the store.
 After graduating with a degree in Business she has now taken on most of the daily operations and has added a fashion look to the selection of brands.
 All the Murray Patrearch would be proud of her accomplishments.

-With new leadership also comes a new location to meet the needs or our customers today.
-All of the Murray’s past and present, welcome you to our humble abode.
+With new leadership also comes a new location to meet the needs of our customer today.
+All of the Murrays past and present, welcome you to our humble abode.